-Beejay Silcox is an Australian writer and critic whose literary criticism and cultural commentary regularly appears in national publications such as The Australian and Australian Book Review (ABR).
-Increasingly, her review work is published internationally, including in the Times Literary Supplement, The Guardian, and the New York Times.
+Beejay Silcox is an Australian writer and critic whose literary criticism and cultural commentary regularly appears in national arts publications such as The Weekend Australian and Australian Book Review (ABR).
+Her work is increasingly finding an international audience, including in the Times Literary Supplement, The Guardian, and the New York Times.

 Beejay’s award-winning short fiction has been published at home (including in Meanjin, Westerly and ABR) and abroad, and recently anthologized in Best Summer Stories, Best Australian Stories and Meanjin A-Z: Fine fiction 1980 to now.